Classical & Roman in Limerick 2018

 Mrs Doyle best bits

-In the absence of any decent craic caused by Bishop Brennan's overly-religious bacon sandwich, , everywhere the Persians were being driven back - or, as Darius would no doubt say, were making a well planned strategic and tactical withdrawal at speed.
+Like a single malt Whisky inspired by Father Jack's overheated cup of tea, , everywhere the Persians were being driven back - or, as Darius would no doubt say, were making a well planned strategic and tactical withdrawal at speed.
 But, with the Scythed Chariot still living on - remarkably - the Chinese line was starting to fray at the edges as they sought to keep up a coherent advance.
 The Chariot attack on the flank of the Death Star needed to resolve soon, before the Persians returned to the fray.

 But soon was not in the Death Star's vocabulary it seemed - despite the crushing impact of chariots and flank attacks the Persian troops in the centre had realised just how vital their role actually was in the grand scheme of things and were not only holding on resolutely, they were striking near-mortal blows in return in situations where by rights they should just have been happy to carry on for a turn or two more.